zzeneg/qmk-hid-host/README.md

    "new layout:" is what you need

 4. start `qmk-hid-host` from directory where your `qmk-hid-host.json` is located

+   Note: macOS, by default, may not locate your configuration file correctly.
+It's recommended to start `qmk-hid-host` with the configuration file path explicitly specified, for example:
+        `./qmk-hid-host -c ~/Downloads/macos/qmk-hid-host.json`

-5. If you `qmk-hid-host` stuck at `Waiting for keyboard...` there are two common mistakes:
+6. If you `qmk-hid-host` stuck at `Waiting for keyboard...` there are two common mistakes:
    1. You're wrong with productId in your config
    2. Close Vial app and try again